Why do most of us get so stressed out during the Holiday Season? Okay, some of you might be saying…”Oh, I don’t stress out.”

 So what do you do about this?
 The answer: Wake up!
 Wake up and check reality.
 You do not have to get the perfect gift.
 Your children will not be happy all the time.
 Not everyone will enjoy his or her Holiday.
 Your family will treat you like they have always treated you, and your spouse still can’t read your mind.

-It’s not that I am a grump about the Holidays…it’s just that reality is kinder that our made up stories about the way it should be.
+It’s not that I am a grump about the Holidays…it’s just that reality is kinder than our made-up stories about the way it should be.

 You might ask, “But what if I want the Holidays to be better than it has been in the past?”
 The answer begins with these three simple secrets: First, stay in your business by focusing on your choices and actions.
 Secondly, invest your energy in your deep desires, not in what you don’t want.
 Finally, get real by checking your expectations against reality.
 Reality will always be your friend this time of year.
 Then, just step into every moment…and be the loving, caring person you want the world to be!
 All the best to you all this Holiday Season!